 1. Do not till

-Well, I can’t till, even if I would want to.
-I have a hard time getting a spade into the ground.
-If something needs to be dug in our garden, Jakob has to come do it.
+Well, we do not even own a tiller and I can’t dig, even if I would want to.
+There have been times where I had a hard time getting a spade into the ground.
 I prefer to work with a hand spade.
-And in most cases it is all that needs to be done anyways.
-We use ‘no till garden’ methods; it was work to set it up, but so worth it.
-See how we replaced our lawn with food production.
+And in most cases, it is all that needs to be done anyways.

-If you use raised beds, hills, or a simple garden area, do not till it.
 Constant tilling only hardens the soil and creates more work.
-A ‘no till garden’ gets better over time because beneficial insects and bacteria take over the work for you.
+A ‘no-till garden’ gets better over time because beneficial insects and bacteria take over the work for you.
 Read also to till or not to till the garden.

 2. Cover the ground

-If you can, find great organic mulch like wood chips, straw, or leaves to cover your garden.
-But if you have no access to those kinds of mulch, cover with newspapers, a Plant Protection Blanket, or Weed Control Fabric.
-The natural mulch has an advantage in that it decomposes and enriches the soil, but any cover is better than no cover.
+If you can, find great organic mulch like compost, wood chips, hay, grass clippings, or shredded leaves to cover your garden with.
+If you have no access to those kinds of mulch, cover it with newspapers, a Plant Protection Blanket, or Weed Control Fabric.
+Natural mulch has an advantage in that it decomposes and enriches the soil, but any cover is better than no cover.
 So yes, cover the ground.

 5. Simplify composting